dapengchen123/crf_affinity/README.md

 We NEED full-time researchers that can engage in developing our continue learning system.
 We also welcome research interns to together explore the boarder of person re-ID and face recognition.

-For the candidates, we expect you are very strong in the two of the following three aspects.
+For the candidates, we expect you are very strong in the one of the following three aspects.

 1) Strong research skills , for example Postgraduate with paper in CCF A-tier conferences or journals (CVPR, ICCV, TPAMI etc.) / or Bachelor with paper CCF B-tier conferences or journals is plus